ArtemiLapitski/djangogramm-app/README.md

 ## Web framework: Django

 Instagram like application with web interface based on Django and SQLite database.
+The app is currently deployed at http://16.171.154.32:8000/.

 ## Description: